MATH 101: Integral Calculus with Applications to Physical Sciences and Engineering

 Don't give up!
 In earlier math courses, everything we needed to be able to do might have been conveniently

 Use our helpful resources!
 If you are stuck in the middle of a homework problem or a concept from the course, you are on the cusp of a great learning moment.
-I, the TAs who staff the Math Learning Centre, and your fellow students on Piazza are very happy to help you see the way past that obstacle.
+The instructors, the TAs who staff the Math Learning Centre, and your fellow students on Piazza are very happy to help you see the way past that obstacle.
+That list of resources also includes ways to address larger issues such as study difficulties, health issues, disabilities, and extreme stress.

 Consciously address what you find hard!
 Why do some people get better quickly when they work hard, while others don't seem to progress as fast?
 One answer is that deliberate practice is much more effective than going through the work just for the sake of finishing it.
 From a Freakonomics blog post (boldface is my emphasis): “For example, in school and college, to develop mathematics and science expertise, we must somehow think deeply about the problems and reflect on what did and did not work.
 One method comes from the physicist John Wheeler (the PhD advisor of Richard Feynman).
 Wheeler recommended that, after we solve any problem, we think of one sentence that we could tell our earlier self that would have ‘cracked’ the problem.
 This kind of thinking turns each problem and its solution into an opportunity for reflection and for developing transferable reasoning tools.”